Skip to content

 2. Check the footer for adjacent notes, references, or prior versions.

-3. Pull the best matches into a related notes or references section.
+3. Pull the useful matches into a Related or References section.

 Footer vs other Connections workflows